Student Accommodation in Canberra

 Having many science programs devoted to the children of Australia, Questacon is considered to be a kids hub for science and technology.
 For a well-spent family trip, this place will be highly recommended, especially if the kids are science buffs!
 As for you, an international student, it will be a nice experience to have on a weekend away from school.
 Questacon holds more than 200 interactive science and technology exhibits.

 Maintaining a wide variety of botanical resources, ANBG is considered to be the largest collection of native Australian flora.
-Again, a nice place to be taking some pictures for the memory and show it to your friends back home!
+Again, a nice place to be taking some pictures for the memory and show them to your friends back home!

 It’s not a government establishment as you think.
 The National Zoo and Aquarium is privately owned by the infamous businessman Richard Tindale.
 Predominantly it’s maintained as a family-run business without any government or commonwealth support.
-Its main source of income relies on the entry fees from the public.
+Its main source of income relies on entry fees from the public.
 As for the manpower, the zoo relies on a humongous number of volunteers to aid in the management processes of both the grounds and the animals living there.

 The lake is famous for many activities.
 Sailing, canoeing, paddle boating, dragon boating and windsurfing are most of the popular activities there.
 You can find cruises to take back and forth from a place to another while enjoying the water scene and the water drops splashing into your face; what a great way to move around the city without the crowdedness or the underground!